Skip to main content Skip to footer

 Did you know?

 The fact that rosehips are a vitamin C powerhouse isn't just a legend—it was proven right here in Scotland.
-Mary Andross’s original research papers (1935–1945) are held in the GCU Archives and document how her lab team tested wild Scottish fruits to protect the public during the war.
+Mary Andross’s original research papers (1935–1945) are held in the GCU Archives and document how her lab team tested wild Scottish fruits to protect the public during the Second World War.

 You can find out more about Mary Andross on the "Monumental Project" pages on the Glasgow Science Exhibition website.